 Querying security groups

-DSQuery can also be used to query information about security groups in Active Directory.
+DSQuery can also query information about security groups in Active Directory.
 The following command can be used to retrieve a list of all security groups in the domain:

 dsquery group domainroot -name * -limit 0

 This command will return a list of all security groups in the domain.
-Red Team members can use this information to identify potential targets for privilege escalation attacks or to gather information about potential targets for social engineering attacks.
+Red Team members can use this information to identify potential targets for privilege escalation attacks or gather information about possible social engineering attacks.

 To retrieve specific information about a particular security group, the following command can be used: